 II – Registration of prospectus for security tokens

-In Liechtenstein as part of the European Economic Area both EEA Securities Prospectus Implementation Act (EWR-WPPDG) and Delegated Regulations (EU) 2017/1129, supplemented by Regulations (EU) 2019/979 and 2019/980 apply to security tokens, which fulfil the three criteria of transferability, standardisation and tradability.
+In Liechtenstein, as part of the EEA, both the EEA Securities Prospectus Implementation Act (EWR-WPPDG) and the Delegated Regulations (EU) 2017/1129, supplemented by Regulations (EU) 2019/979 and 2019/980 apply to security tokens, which fulfil the three criteria of transferability, standardisation and tradability.
 Detailed clarifications are provided in the FMA’s instructions and communication to be found at the FMA’s website.

 A securities prospectus must be prepared and published if the volume of the token issuance will exceed the CHF1 million threshold over the course of twelve months.